Charge Transfer and $dd$ excitations in AgF$_{2}$: Introduction

-In this work, we study the high energy excitations of AgF$_2$ by combining optical spectroscopy and resonant inelastic X-Ray scattering (RIXS) data.
+In this work, we study the high-energy excitations of AgF$_2$ by combining optical spectroscopy and resonant inelastic X-ray scattering (RIXS).
 The excitation spectrum is compared with cluster computation aided with DFT computation of parameters.
 We show that the optical conductivity spectrum close to the charge transfer gap resembles that of the oxocuprates.
-We also identify several $d-d$ excitations in RIXS data.
+We also identify several $dd$ excitations in RIXS spectra.
 Our experimental observations are supported by the theoretical predictions of the electronic excitations in AgF$_2$.
-The striking similarity between fluoroargentate and oxocuprates suggests that the former could be a promising candidate for a future high-$T_c$ superconductor and a novel and interesting testbed for further investigation of electronic correlations in quantum materials.
+The striking similarity between fluoroargentate and oxocuprates suggests that the former could be a promising candidate for a future high-$T_c$ superconductor and a novel and interesting testbed for further investigations of electronic correlations in quantum materials.